David-Patow/Drains1268TwinOakLn/README.md

 ![E - Patow-Drain-B.jpg](Patow-Drain-E.jpg)

 Photo F : At 6951 Smith Rd, the higher water level on the close side of the driveway implies that the conduit here is blocked.
-Further, there is no visible outflow from the far ditch segment.
+Furthermore, there is no visible outflow from the far ditch segment.

 ![F - Patow-Drain-B.jpg](Patow-Drain-F.jpg)